ricallan/pombola/mzalendo/design-todo.md

     * are the nav bar links correctly worded

+    * nav bar links should be drop down items to select from

 ## Search

-    * search page needs styling
+    * search page needs styling - /search

     * allow user to choose between various things to search

     * add faceted search box to the /person/all pages, and the others

-    * expose hansard search
+    * expose link to hansard search

     * generic search results have stub text in